kakwa/puppet-auto_update/README.md

 License
 -------

-This module is release under MIT public license.
+This module is released under MIT public license.